 But great leaders don’t run when they see a need for change.
 They embrace it and demonstrate the courage needed to navigate the change required.

 So how do you know if your church needs to change?
-At the macro and micro level, here are 21 signs your church needs to change:
+At the macro and micro level, here are 21 signs your church is dying needs to change:

 1. Your stories are about what used to happen, not what’s going to happen.
 You need to change because your memories exceed your dreams.